Anti-Superstition and Black Magic Act: History

 On 7 July 2011, MANS secretary Milind Deshmukh and Dabholkar stated that an anti-superstition bill had been promised by the government since 7 July 1995 but never passed.
 They started a telegram-sending campaign to draw attention to the issues and also urged local leaders to send telegrams to the Chief Minister.

 On 20 August 2013, Narendra Dabholkar, the architect and lead campaigner behind the bill, was shot dead, while he was out on a walk.
 His death triggered protests and demands for the bill to be passed were made.

 On 21 August 2013, the Maharashtra government approved the bill as an ordinance.
 On 24 August 2013, K. Sankaranarayanan, the Governor of Maharashtra signed the ordinance.
 The ordinance will remain in effect until December 2013, when it will be tabled at the winter session of the state legislature.
 As of August 2013, the bill has been tabled thrice in the Legislative Assembly and had failed to pass each times, and has undergone 29 amendments.

 On 4 September 2013, the ordinance was used for the first time to arrest two individuals in the Nanded district, who had advertised miracles cures for AIDS, cancer and diabetes in a newspaper.
 Members of MANS helped the police understand which clause would be applicable.
 On 8 September 2013, a man claiming to be an avatar of Krishna was arrested in Kandivali under this ordinance.
-He was also charged under the Protection of Children from Sexual Offences Act for molestation.
+He was also charged under the Protection of Children from Sexual Offenses Act (POCSO) for molestation.

 The bill to enact the law was titled the Maharashtra Prevention and Eradication of Human Sacrifice and other Inhuman, Evil and Aghori Practices and Black Magic Bill 2013, also known as the Anti-Superstition Bill, Black Magic Bill, Anti-Jaadu Tona Bill or Jadu Tona Andhshradha Virodhi Bill.